 Antibiotics are a miracle of medicine.
 But now, thanks to factory farming, antibiotic overuse has become a driver of what could become one of the most terrifying public health emergencies in history.

-Unless we take action to preserve the viability of antibiotics for future generations, we will lose millions of lives.
+Unless we take action to preserve the viability of antibiotics for future generations, millions of lives will be lost.

 But just because you and I can’t solve it all by ourselves doesn’t mean we should refuse to do what we can.

-As a concerned citizen who wants a safe future for humanity, the #1 step you can take is to boycott antibiotic-contaminated meat.
+As a concerned citizen who wants a safe future for humanity, the number one step you can take is to boycott factory-farmed animal products.
 You can also go a step further and urge restaurants and supermarkets to do the same.